scikit-learn-contrib/MAPIE/README.rst

     :width: 300
     :align: center

-**How does MAPIE work on classification ?** It is based on the construction of calibrated conformity scores to estimate prediction sets.
+**How does MAPIE work on classification ?** It is based on the construction of calibrated conformity scores to estimate prediction sets and relies on:

 - Construction of a conformity score
 - Calibration of the conformity score on a calibration set not seen by the model during training